JoshuaKGoldberg/emoji-blast/.github/DEVELOPMENT.md

 pnpm build --watch
 ```

+## Browsers

-Separately, to update the files provided to browsers -including the demos in `demos/`, run Webpack locally to build them into outputs `.js` files under `dist/`:
+Separately, to update the files provided to browsers, run Webpack locally to build them into `.js` outputs under `dist/`:

 ```shell
 pnpm webpack --watch
 ```

+### Demos

+A set of `.html` files exists under `demo/` with a different way of showing off Emojisplosion features.
+Each corresponds to a Webpack ["entry point"](https://webpack.js.org/concepts/entry-points) under `./src/mains` under the same name.